macstewart/oidcutil/README.md

 #### ssorry

-A small tool for local oidc testing
+A mock oidc server for my personal local oidc testing.
+It has some use-case specific hardcoding so you'll probably need to fiddle with it